dy1z/docs/content/docs/development/templates.md

 ## Archiving

-Maizzle will only compile templates found in your `build.templates.source` path.
+Maizzle will only compile templates found in your `build.templates.source` path(s).

 However, if you create a lot of emails, your builds can start to slow down, since all templates are rebuilt every time you run the `build` command.